biopython/biopython/Bio/PhyloXML/README.rst

     - Review existing modules for ideas and conventions [*ongoing*]
     - Choose an XML parser [*xml.etree, or lxml/elementtree for Py2.4*]
     - Choose a warning system [*warnings module, module-specific warning types*]
-    - Decide repository layout [*code in Bio/PhyloXML/, tests in Tests/*]
+    - Decide repository layout [*code in Bio/Tree/ and Bio/TreeIO/, tests in Tests/*]
+    - Test XSD validation for phyloXML v1.10 [*it passes*]

     Code: